wx-chen/IrisShinyApp/README.md

 IrisDisplay
 ===========

-For Developing data products - Project
+For Developing data products - Project submission

+You can access the web shiny app [here](https://www.shinyapps.io/applications/15413).